IWhitebird/tryu/README.md

-# tryu
+# TryU
- GithubApp for Executing and Explanation of a PR
+ GithubApp for Executing and Explanation of a Pull Request